Korkuteli: History

 Buildings of the Roman and Byzantine periods in Korkuteli include the Keşiş Evi ("priest's house") and the building that later became the Hamidoglu Medrese, which has Latin inscriptions.

 The area was taken from the Byzantines by the Seljuk Turks of Gıyaseddin Keyhüsrev I in 1207, and was used as a summer residence by the local Seljuk rulers.
-Seljuk architecture in Korkuteli includes the mosque of Sultan Alaadin and some Turkish baths and tombs.
+Seljuk architecture in Korkuteli includes the mosque of Sultan Alaadin and some hamams ("Turkish baths") and tombs.

 Korkuteli; the Tarihi Hamam; ("historical bath") from the Seljuk period, 13th century.

 Upon the decline of the Seljuks in the early 14th century the area became a stronghold of the Beylik of Teke and then of the Hamidid clan of nearby Isparta.
 Bayezid I brought the district into the Ottoman Empire in 1392.

 Isinda

 Nearby was the ancient town of Isinda, whose site is now thought to be at the village of Kişla, though formerly identified with Yazır.
 In the 1840s, T.A.B.
 Spratt and E. Forbes visited Kişla, an hour's ride from Korkuteli (referred to as Stenez), with extensive walls of soft stone and burnt brick, and identified it as the city of Isinda, which the Roman consul Gnaeus Manlius Vulso, on his victorious march through Asia Minor in 189 BC, found besieged by Termessus.
 At the city's request he raised the siege and fined the Termessians 50 talents.

 Isinda stood in a strategic position at the western end of the pass leading from Pamphylia by Termessus to Pisidia.
 Together with Aperlae, Apollonia and Simena, Isinda was a member of a tetrapolis, a federation of four cities.

 Samples of the extensive coinage of Isinda are extant, which give evidence that it considered itself an Ionian colony.

 Isinda was later included in the Roman province of Pamphylia Secunda.
 At an early stage, it became a Christian bishopric, a suffragan of the metropolitan see of Perge, the capital of the province.
 Of its bishops, Cyrillus took part in the First Council of Nicaea in 325, Edesius in the Council of Ephesus in 431, Marcellinus in the Council of Chalcedon in 451, Talleleus in the Second Council of Constantinople in 553, Ignatius in the Photian Council of Constantinople (879).

 No longer a residential bishopric, Isinda is now listed by the Catholic Church as a titular see.